 - SEE where you’re going.
 Actively assessing your surroundings is the first step to safe riding.
 At MotorEagles, we recommend the Motorcycle Safety Foundation’s “SEE” strategy: Search, Evaluate, Execute.
 SEE is an active, thinking strategy that places responsibility on the motorcyclist to reduce risk by creating time and space in order to control a personal margin of safety.

 - Be seen.
 We know you love your black leathers, but it’s safer to wear highly visible clothing.
-We recommend wearing brightly colored materials during the day (especially when it’s raining) and reflective gear at night.
+We recommend wearing brightly colored materials during the day (movies on online dating) and reflective gear at night.
 Check your bike’s reflectors and make sure your lights are functioning properly.

 - Communicate.
 Let other motorists know your intentions by using proper signals, lane positions and brake lights.
 Try to establish eye contact with the other drivers whenever possible.
 Use your horn to alert distracted drivers of your presence.
-When riding in a group, have a rider’s meeting to discuss the route, stops and hand signals.
+When best dating site for relationship, have a rider’s meeting to discuss the route, stops and hand signals.

 From everyone at MotorEagles, have a fun, safe riding season.
 Always wear protective gear and remember that riding under the influence greatly increases the risk of getting into a fatal accident.